chromium/chromium/docs/chrome_browser_design_principles.md

     * `BrowserWindowFeatures` (member of `Browser`)
         * example: omnibox, security chip, bookmarks bar, side panel
     * `BrowserContextKeyedServiceFactory` (functionally a member of `Profile`)
+        * Override `ServiceIsCreatedWithBrowserContext` to return `true`.
+This guarantees precise lifetime semantics.
+        * Lazy instantiation is an anti-pattern.
+            * Production code is started via `content::ContentMain()`.
+Test harnesses use a test-suite dependent start-point, e.g.
+              `base::LaunchUnitTests`.
+Tests typically instantiate a subset of the lazily-instantiated factories instantiated by production code, at a different time, with a different order.
+This results in different, sometimes broken behavior in tests.
+This is typically papered over by modifying the production logic to include otherwise unnecessary conditionals, typically early-exits.
+              Overriding `ServiceIsCreatedWithBrowserContext` guarantees
+              identical behavior between test and production code.
+        * Use `TestingProfile::Builder::AddTestingFactory` to stub or fake services.
     * `GlobalFeatures` (member of `BrowserProcess`)
     * The core controller should not be a `NoDestructor` singleton.
 * Global functions should not access non-global state.